 CALL FOR PRESENTERS

-The AFTV is thrilled to announce the return of our conference in 2025 at The University of Melbourne!
-Save the date for Thursday 27 and
+The AFTV is thrilled to announce the return of our conference in 2025 at The University of Melbourne with the support of the French

 Submissions Now Open!

-We invite all passionate educators to submit their proposals for this year's conference.
-If you have innovative ideas, research, or
+We invite all passionate educators to submit their

 Information Night & Expression of Interest